10 Places to Visit in Konkan During Monsoon – A Complete Travel Guide

 Many people believe the monsoon is not ideal for travel, but Konkan in the rainy season proves otherwise!
 Here’s why:

-Also you can check out our blog about the trekking places in meghalaya so that it can help you find the best places on your next trip.
+Also you can check out our blog about the Best Time to Visit Bhimashankar so that it can help you find the best time on your next trip.

 Planning Your Monsoon Adventure – 6 Day Konkan Monsoon Itinerary